stevenctong/rubrik/README.md

-# rubrik
+# Rubrik

-Scripts for Rubrik
+Scripts for Rubrik often written to help with a particular customer request.